bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 @endif
 ```

-As a result, depending on the selected provider in the account, the final pre-prompt will differ.
+As a result, depending on the selected provider on the account, the final pre-prompt will differ.

 What can you write in the `@if ()` condition?
 Let's take a look below.
 Case sensitivity and extra spaces do not matter.

 ## System Fields

-- `engine.code` — provider code (ChatGPT, GigaChat, YandexGPT, [ThirdParty](*ThirdParty))
+- `engine.code` — provider code (ChatGPT, [ThirdParty](*ThirdParty))
 - `engine.category` — can take values text or image.
 However, currently, CoPilot pre-prompts only work for text.
 - `context.module` — the module that calls CoPilot.
 For example, you can modify the pre-prompt differently if the request is for the CRM module.